Jerry Jeudy won't Play Sunday for the Denver Broncos

 Jerry Jeudy won’t play Sunday for the Denver Broncos, Aric DiLalla of the Broncos’ official website reports.

-Nathaniel Hackett said Jerry Jeudy is ruled out for this week against the Raiders.— Aric DiLalla (@AricDiLalla) November 18, 2022
+Jerry Jeudy, KJ Hamler, K’Waun Williams and Jonathan Harris have been ruled out for the Broncos’ game against the Panthers, per Nathaniel Hackett.— Aric DiLalla (@AricDiLalla) November 25, 2022

-Hoping he can play next week in Carolina.
-Remains day to day.

-Jeudy had to leave the game early versus the Tennessee Titans in Week 10 after suffering an ankle injury.
-Jeudy is considered day-to-day but won’t play Sunday versus the Las Vegas Raiders.
-This is a massive blow to a Broncos’ passing game that has underperformed all season.
-Tim Patrick was lost for the season during training camp due to a knee injury, and K.J.
-Hamler will also miss this contest due to a hamstring injury.
-Russell Wilson may be wishing he was still back in Seattle at this point.
-Courtland Sutton should see a truckload of targets Sunday.
+This will be the second straight game that Jeudy will have to miss due to the ankle injury.
+The star wideout initially suffered the damage versus the Tennessee Titans in Week 9 and has been deemed day-to-day ever since.
+Denver’s offense has been dismal this season, the first with Russell Wilson at the helm, and life may not get any better Sunday versus the Carolina Panthers.
+Not only will Jeudy miss the game but so will fellow receivers K.J.
+Hamler and Tim Patrick.
+Patrick was lost for the season in training camp with an ACL injury.

-The Broncos are 2.5-point favorites (-118) versus the Raiders in this contest and are -146 on the moneyline.
-The game has an over/under of 41.5, over (-106), and under (-114).
+The Broncos are -1.5-point favorites (-110) versus the Panthers in this contest and are -124 on the moneyline.
+The game has an over/under of 36.5, over (-108), and under (-112).
 You can find the lines and props for this game and all others on the FanDuel Sportsbook.